nomeata/haskell-for-readers/haskell-for-readers.md

 ```
 This declares a new type `Riemann` that can be built using one of these two constructors:

  1. The constructor `Complex`, which takes one argument, of type `Complex`.
-Types and terms (including constructors) have different namespaces, so we can have a type called `Complex`, and a constructor called `Complex`, and they can be completely independent.
+Types and terms (including constructors) have different namespaces, so we can have a type called `Complex`, and a constructor called `Complex`, and they can be completely unrelated.
 This can be confusing, but is rather idiomatic.

     The type of `Complex` shows that we can use it as a function, to create a point of the `Riemann` sphere from a complex number:
     ```